SAE J3105: History

 SAE formed the Medium and Heavy-Duty Vehicle Conductive Charging Task Force in 2016 to develop a recommended practice for heavy-duty electric vehicle conductive charging.
-Participants in the Task Force included transit bus manufacturers (Gillig, New Flyer, Nova Bus, Proterra), charger manufacturers (ABB, Heliox, Opbrid, Siemens, Toshiba), interface manufacturers (Furrer+Frey, SCHUNK, Stäubli, Stemmann), electric utilities (EPRI, SMUD, SCE), transit operators (APTA, CTA, King County Metro, LACMTA, NYCTA), and interested parties (ANL, CalStart, CEC, CTE).
+Participants in the Task Force included transit bus manufacturers (Gillig, New Flyer, Nova Bus, Proterra), charger manufacturers (ABB, Heliox, Opbrid, Siemens, Toshiba), interface manufacturers (Furrer+Frey, Schunk Group, Stäubli, Stemmann), electric utilities (EPRI, SMUD, SCE), transit operators (APTA, CTA, King County Metro, LACMTA, NYCTA), and interested parties (ANL, CalStart, CEC, CTE).

 The Task Force first published the SAE J3068 recommended practice in 2018, building on work from existing international standards for charging using three-phase AC power.
 J3068 defines a manual Type 2 connector that can be used for both AC charging or DC charging up to 1000 V.

 General design characteristics

-Transit operators may use opportunity charging to extend the range of electric buses while stopped on a layover.
+Transit operators may use opportunity charging (OppCharge) to extend the range of electric buses while stopped on a layover.
 This is in contrast to depot charging, where the buses are charged at a common garage or storage facility while out of service.
 An ACD system may be used for both opportunity and depot charging.
-For instance, the Schipol Airport bus depot has overhead chargers at both 30 kW (depot charging) and 450 kW (opportunity charging) for its all-electric bus fleet.
+For instance, the Schiphol Airport bus depot has overhead chargers at both 30 kW (depot charging) and 450 kW (opportunity charging) for its all-electric bus fleet.

 J3105 defines two current levels of DC charging, with supply voltage from 250 to 1000 V: